hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/706_scc_xxi.md

 remembering, "I am the disciple of such and such who is the companion-in-life of Shri Ramakrishna, the conqueror of lust and wealth."
 This will produce a good effect.
 He who has not this pride has no awakening of Brahman within him.
-Haven't you heard Râmprasâd's song?
+Haven't you heard Rāmprasād's song?
 He used to say, "Whom do I fear in the world, whose sovereign is the Divine Mother!"
 Keep such a pride always awake in the mind.
 Then weakness of mind and heart will no longer be able to approach you.
 Never